eSignature / Digital Signature

 - A budgetary quote or a business proposal.

-- IT Program Management (ITPM) reviews, processes, and approves the request.
+- IT Procurement Management (ITPM) reviews, processes, and approves the request.

-- Once all approvals are received, a work authorization will be released.
+- Once all approvals are received, ITPM releases a work authorization.

-- The VHSS vendor will work with the Customer and Account Lead to schedule a walk through the application and make necessary configuration changes, if any.
+- The VHSS vendor will work with the Customer to schedule a walk-through the application and make necessary configuration changes, if any.

 To request to Subscribe, Change/Renew, Discontinue, or Request Cost Estimate for eSignature, submit a VHSS service request and choose the eSignature option from the VHSS product drop down list: Order Service Now